 How to Create a Brand Style Guide That Will Evolve with Your Business

 Smart brands stand out.
-The smartest brands realize that in order to distinguish themselves from their competitors, they’ll need to form a well-constructed brand identity - a process that goes way beyond creating a good logo.
+The smartest brands realize that in order to distinguish themselves from their competitors, they’ll need to form a well-constructed brand identity—a process that goes way beyond logo design.
 Your brand’s identity is more of a philosophy than an image.
 It is what brings your business to life, reflecting its mission and setting you apart in the market.

 In order to determine and maintain a consistent identity throughout all aspects of their brand, many business owners will turn to a brand style guide.
 A style guide is an incredibly valuable asset for brands at any stage of their development, and if you’re ready to dominate the marketplace, it’s a good idea to start creating one.

 In this article, we’re going to shed light on exactly what a brand style guide is, why it’s such a powerful tool, and how to create one that will evolve with your business as it grows and develops.